tnabtaf/pub_spork/README.md

                         --tagcountdaterange will report on papers with entry dates less than or equal to this date.
 Example:
                         2017-01-29.
+  --onlythesetags ONLYTHESETAGS
+                        Can either generate a report about all tags in the library, or, only about a subset of tags.
+If this parameter is given then only the tags listed in this file will be reported on.
+List one tag per line.
 ```

 # Supporting Curation (`--match`)